KxSystems/docs/docs/interfaces/kafka/index.md

 ### Setting up a test Kafka instance

-To start a kafka instance for testing follow the instructions outlined in the link below
+To start a Kafka instance for testing follow the instructions outlined in the link below

 <i class="far fa-hand-point-right"></i>
 [Apache Kafka tutorial](http://kafka.apache.org/documentation.html#quickstart)

-Zookeeper and a Kafka broker are initialised using the following commands
+Zookeeper and a Kafka broker are initialized using the following commands.

 Start `zookeeper`.